Vandivier/afterecon/content/2014-11-14-caeconomics-and-self-ownership-are-incompatible.md

 ---
-title: Caeconomics and Self-Ownership are Incompatible
+title: "Caeconomics and Self-Ownership are Incompatible"
 date: 2014-11-14 16:04:09
 author: John Vandivier
 ---